How To Test Drive A Car

 How to Test Drive a New Car

 Taking a new vehicle for a test drive is not the same as it is for a used vehicle, which is covered below.
-When you buy a new car it will automatically be covered by a warranty from the manufacturer, so you do not need to worry as much about any mechanical or manufacture issues or defects costing you more money after you buy it.
-You also have more choices available for any given model, as you can test drive different trims and options packages and customize the vehicle the way you want.
-You might wind up test driving a few different variations of the same model.
+When you buy a new car, it will automatically be covered by a warranty from the manufacturer, so you do not need to worry as much about any mechanical or manufacturing issues or defects costing you more money after you buy it.
+There are also more choices available for any given model, as you can test drive vehicles with different trims and options and customize them the way you want.
+You might even end up test driving a few different variations of the same model.

-As an additional note, not every new vehicle will be available to test drive.
-For example, highly expensive luxury or performance models are never available to test drive due to their greater cost.
-There are some performance vehicles that aren’t as expensive that have limited times for test drives due to the weather or the season.
-Make sure to ask the dealership ahead of time
+Additionally , not every new vehicle will be available to test drive.
+For example, highly expensive luxury or performance models are rarely available to test drive because of their greater cost.
+There are some less expensive performance vehicles that have limited time slots for test drives due to the weather or the season.
+If this is the type of vehicle you’re looking for, plan ahead and contact the dealership to ensure the vehicle is available.

 New Car Test Drive Tips

-All this choice also means that it can be daunting to think of all the different vehicles you have to test drive, but it can be short and simple with some preparation.
+Too many choices can be daunting to think of all the different vehicles you have to test drive, but it can be easily simplified with some preparation.
 Here are some tips for test driving a new vehicle:

 1. Do your research

-Read reviews, try out build and price tools, and learn as much as you can to narrow down the vehicles you want down to a few choices.
-This can save you a lot of time and help you avoid testing more vehicles than you’d have to, as you will most likely be able to narrow down your shortlist to a few models that meet your criteria.
-This research will help you figure out what you really want and don’t want going into any test drives too, which makes it easier to notice things you love or hate while on a test drive.
+Read reviews, try out build and price tools and learn as much as you can to filter out the vehicles you want down to a few choices that meet your criteria.
+This can save you a lot of time and help you avoid testing vehicles unnecessarily.
+Determine what your needs and wants are in a vehicle, so you will be more prepared going into any test drives.
+If you go on multiple test drives, pay attention to everything you love or hate about them and compare the results.

 Once you’re all set to go on a test drive, make sure to do a visual inspection of the exterior and interior of the vehicle:

-• Size — measure the vehicle to make sure it isn’t too big or too small compared to what you wanted or expected, so your know it will fit in your garage, etc
+• Size — measure the vehicle to make sure it isn’t too big or too small compared to what you wanted or expected, so you know it will fit in your garage, etc.

-• Interior Space — sit in the driver, front passenger, and back seats to see if there is enough legroom
+• Interior Space — sit in the driver, front passenger, and back seats to see if there is enough legroom, consider the trunk space for items you will be transporting daily or on possible trips

-You’d be surprised at how effective this step can be at eliminating a vehicle from your considering before you even take it on a test drive!
-These are all small issues by themselves, but if you find that a lot of them are issues for you it can add up to a deal breaker.
+It’s surprising how effective this step can be at eliminating a vehicle from your list before you take it on a test drive!
+Even small issues can add up to be deal breakers in the end.

 4. Start using the car (before actually driving it)

-Owning and using a car doesn’t just mean driving it, so before taking off you can try everything out to see if you like the way everything works.
+Using a car and testing it out doesn’t only mean driving it.
+It’s important to check all the non-driving features before you start the test drive to see if you like the way everything works.
 Some examples:

 • Folding seats — try collapsing and raising the folding seats (if they have any) to see if they are easy and intuitive or not